Part 5 | Multivariate GLM

 Exercise 5.2 // Gender Wage Gap

-Is the returns to education different by gender?
+Is the return to education different by gender?

 Part 5.3 | Numerical Controls